Federated Ensemble-Directed Offline Reinforcement Learning: Abstract

 \section{Abstract}

 We consider the problem of federated offline reinforcement learning (RL), a scenario under which distributed learning agents must collaboratively learn a high-quality control policy only using small pre-collected datasets generated according to different unknown behavior policies.
 Na\"{i}vely combining a standard offline RL approach with a standard federated learning approach to solve this problem can lead to poorly performing policies.
 In response, we develop the Federated Ensemble-Directed Offline Reinforcement Learning Algorithm (FEDORA), which distills the collective wisdom of the clients using an ensemble learning approach.
 We develop the FEDORA codebase to utilize distributed compute resources on a federated learning platform.
-We show that FEDORA significantly outperforms other approaches, including offline RL over the combined data pool, in various complex continuous control environments and real world datasets.
+We show that FEDORA significantly outperforms other approaches, including offline RL over the combined data pool, in various complex continuous control environments and real-world datasets.
 Finally, we demonstrate the performance of FEDORA in the real-world on a mobile robot.
+We provide our code and a video of our experiments at \url{https://github.com/DesikRengarajan/FEDORA}.